Probabilistic risk aversion for generalized rank-dependent functions: Abstract

 \section{Abstract}

-Quasi-convexity in probabilistic mixtures is a common and useful property in decision analysis.
-We study a general class of non-monotone mappings, called the generalized rank-dependent functions, which include the preference models of expected utilities, dual utilities, and rank-dependent utilities as special cases, as well as signed Choquet integrals used in risk management.
-As one of our main results, quasi-convex (in mixtures) signed Choquet integrals precisely include two parts: those that are convex (in mixtures) and the class of scaled quantile-spread mixtures, and this result leads to a full characterization of quasi-convexity for generalized rank-dependent functions.
-Seven equivalent conditions for quasi-convexity in mixtures are obtained for dual utilities and signed Choquet integrals.
-We also illustrate a conflict between convexity in mixtures and convexity in risk pooling among constant-additive mappings.
+Probabilistic risk aversion, defined through quasi-convexity in probabilistic mixtures, is a common useful property in decision analysis.
+We study a general class of non-monotone mappings, called the generalized rank-dependent functions, which includes the preference models of expected utilities, dual utilities, and rank-dependent utilities as special cases, as well as signed Choquet functions used in risk management.
+Our results fully characterize probabilistic risk aversion for generalized rank-dependent functions: This property is determined by the distortion function, which is precisely one of the two cases: those that are convex and those that correspond to scaled quantile-spread mixtures.
+Our result also leads to seven equivalent conditions for quasi-convexity in probabilistic mixtures of dual utilities and signed Choquet functions.
+As a consequence, although probabilistic risk aversion is quite different from the classic notion of strong risk aversion for generalized rank-dependent functions, these two notions coincide for dual utilities under an additional continuity assumption.